 - attendance

-- · unauthorised absences
+- unauthorised absences

 - children who go missing during the school day

 Schools should follow the DfE legal requirements in respect of recording and reporting those children who leave their school with an unknown future destination.
-Where a pupil has 10 consecutive school days of unexplained absence, without permission and their whereabouts is unknown, schools and colleges should take all reasonable steps\ to establish their whereabouts.
+Where a pupil has 10 consecutive school days of unexplained absence, without permission and their whereabouts is unknown, schools and colleges should take all reasonable steps to establish their whereabouts.
 If unsuccessful, the school will make an immediate referral to Warwickshire County Council's Children Missing Education Team on 01926 736323 or via email cme@warwickshire.gov.uk.

-\Reasonable steps include:
+Reasonable steps include:

-contacts in the event of children not arriving at school without prior notification and also for other emergencies;
+Telephone calls to all known contacts.
+Parents and carers are asked to provide at least three emergency contacts in the event of children not arriving at school without prior notification and also for other emergencies;

-- Letters home (preferably by recorded delivery); - Contact with other schools where siblings may be registered; - Home visits where safe to do so; - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the pupil/family; •

-Consideration of information about the child in social media;

-• All contacts and outcomes will be recorded on the pupil's file.
+- Letters home (preferably by recorded delivery); - Contact with other schools where siblings may be registered; - Home visits where safe to do so; - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the pupil/family; - Consideration of information about the child in social media; - All contacts and outcomes will be recorded on the pupil's file.

 If the Local Authority is able to contact the pupil with the child/children and their parents and carers, arrangements will be made with the school and family for a return to education.
-This may include a re integration programme where necessary.
+This may include a reintegration programme where necessary.
 If the pupil has registered at a new school, the previous school will delete the child's name from their roll and transfer the child's educational records to the new school in the normal way.
 Any child protection records will be transferred separately and securely for the attention of the DSL in the new school and a receipt secured.